Welcome to the Shared Table along the spice road of food and friendship! Thank You for visiting!

 The Back of the Kitchen, the Restaurant Kitchen

 Surrounding the years of the Book and the Cook while writing food articles and taking some cooking classes here and there, similar to my childhood, I frequently found myself in the back of kitchens.
 They were far more sophisticated kitchens than what I had known but good memories and love of food took hold of me.
 During this reflective time, I heard the repeated question over and over “Who leaves a good job and wants to do all that hard work in a kitchen?”
-At the time I was familiar with many restaurants, chefs, food styles and reputations in the city.
-I wrote a letter to who today is a James Beard Award Winning cookbook author and teacher, Aliza Green.
+At the time I was familiar with many restaurants, chefs, food styles, and reputations in the city.
+I wrote a letter to who today is a James Beard Award-Winning cookbook author and teacher, Aliza Green.
 Aliza was an early leader among female chefs in Philadelphia; former Executive Chef of DiLullo Fox Chase and at the time was Executive Chef at Apropos, an upscale trendy part New American, part Mediterranean cuisine bistro located on Broad Street in Philadelphia.
 Within a week I was meeting with this very genuine, inspiring woman who had worlds more knowledge than I, but who drew in an understanding and commonality with other women who also cared about excellent ingredients (yes, ironically now one of her cookbooks: Starting With Ingredients.) and their preparation.
-Forty-five minutes later I would soon be sleeping in mornings because I would be starting the evening Salad Station two weeks later!
-I loved these times at Apropos developing in the business and learning so much about different foods, their preparation, and unlimited combinations.